 A primary consideration is finding facilities and a hosting institution.
-Often this is done through professional acquaintances and your own knowledge of a particular town or region.
+This should be done in consultation with Yale Summer Session but will certainly take into consideration any professional acquaintances and your own knowledge of a particular town or region.
 Costs are certainly another important consideration.
-Finally, it is important to remember that Yale maintains a list of cities, countries, and regions that are restricted for the conduct of

-- official Yale courses.
+Finally, it is important to remember that Yale maintains a list of cities, countries, and regions that are restricted for the conduct of official Yale courses.
 Even if a location is not on Yale's restricted list, YSS and the instructor(s) must agree upon the safety of the site location.
-Considerations to take into account include the general political situation in the host country and the general safety of the host city, local geography, the site's distance from and access to medical facilities, etc. - 3.
-Submit a course proposal.
-Summer course proposals are normally written in September, to be approved by the Course of Study Committee (CSC) in October.
-Brochures and other promotional materials for study abroad courses are distributed beginning in October.
-This means that a final course proposal should be finished by mid- to late-September.
-When the DUS has approved the course proposal, the instructor should fill out the Course Proposal Form (online).
-YSS attends the CSC meeting for final program approval. - 4.
+Considerations to consider include the general political situation in the host country and the general safety of the host city, local geography, the site's distance from and access to medical facilities, etc.

+- 3. Submit a course proposal.
+See: https://faculty.studyabroad.yale.edu/new-programproposal-template-timeline - 4.
 Involve the department.
 The DUS and Chair ultimately approve the course proposal.
 It is imperative that the DUS and other department members be involved in planning a study abroad course from the earliest moment.
 The course, whether a foreign language course or not, must fit in with the department's curriculum and should fulfill the needs of Yale students who take courses in the department, not just majors.
-Since much of the effort and resources for the course comes from the department, it is critical that the department support the course and is prepared to promote it. - 5.
-Consult with Yale Summer Session/Yale Study Abroad.
+Since much of the effort and resources for the course comes from the department, it is critical that the department supports the course and is prepared to promote it.

+- 5. Consult with Yale Summer Session/Yale Study Abroad.
 These programs are a collaborative effort between YSS and the academic departments.
 A working relationship should be established at the preliminary meeting with YSS and should continue throughout the duration of program planning and during the program itself.
 We have experience with these sorts of courses and can advise you as to what has been successful in the past.
-We can also advise you as to Yale College and YSS policies with regard to study abroad.
+We can also advise you as to Yale College and YSS policies regarding study abroad.
 A close working relationship is essential to success. - 6.
 Take emergency planning into consideration early.
 Ask yourself if there are certain aspects of location or politics that might present certain security risks?
-Stay informed of current health and security considerations in your proposed country by reviewing the U.S. Department of State Travel Alerts & Travel Warnings, the Centers for Disease Control & Prevention (CDC), and United HealthCare Global security reports.
-Also review The Yale University International Travel Policy for Yale College Students.
-This policy relates to countries of heightened risk and when the university would decide to restrict study abroad in a particular country.
-It is your responsibility to be aware of this policy and how it relates to your proposed study abroad destination.
+Stay informed of current health and security considerations in your proposed country by reviewing the U.S. Department of State Advisories, the Centers for Disease Control & Prevention (CDC), and International SOS, which provides Yale both security and travel assistance.
+At all times, YaleSummer Session programs abroad are subject to Yale's travel policy.